flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180216-18-02-15-battling-dementia.md

     Now](https://www.youtube.com/embed/TJrJBRSRyj0?enablejsapi=1&autoplay=1&rel=0)
   card_citation: Watch Now
 card_5:
-  card_text: "How It Works:\n-------------\n\n> “Photographs, memorabilia and objects a\x14 be they the actual items or images of them on apps a\x14 help rekindle memories in people with dementia and lead them to start conversations.”\n> \n> \"Museums Fight the Isolation and Pain of Dementia\", NYT, Mar.
+  card_text: "How It Works:n-------------nn> “Photographs, memorabilia and objects ax14 be they the actual items or images of them on apps ax14 help rekindle memories in people with dementia and lead them to start conversations.”n> n> "Museums Fight the Isolation and Pain of Dementia", NYT, Mar.
 11, 2018"
   card_citation: ''
 card_10:
   card_text: >-